developeranaz/gofile-to-cloudflare-index/README.md

+# [11-12-2025] Something has changed with gofile.io, I think.
+I am looking for a fix.
+Please be patient and don't blame me. 😿
 # GoFile.io File Indexer (Cloudflare Worker)

 A Cloudflare Worker-based indexer for [gofile.io](https://gofile.io) that improves download speed, enhances stability, and offers unlimited access to private free account files.
 Automatically fetches and serves gofile links through fast, reliable, permanent links with extreme pause-resume support and multithreaded downloads.